LondheShubham153/tws-e-commerce-app/README.md

 > - **Path:**
  `Kubernetes` (or the actual path inside the repo where your manifests reside)

-> 4. In the “Destination” section:
+> 4. In the "Destination" section:
 >  -  **Cluster URL:**
  https://kubernetes.default.svc (usually shown as "default")
 >  -    **Namespace:**
  tws-e-commerce-app (or your desired namespace)

-> 5. Click on “Create”.
+> 5. Click on "Create".

 ## Nginx ingress controller:<br/>
 > 1. Install the Nginx Ingress Controller using Helm: